Peace movement: Vietnam War protests

 The anti-Vietnam War peace movement began during the 1960s in the United States, opposing U.S. involvement in the Vietnam War.
 Some within the movement advocated a unilateral withdrawal of American forces from South Vietnam.

 Opposition to the Vietnam War aimed to unite groups opposed to U.S. anti-communism, imperialism, capitalism and colonialism, such as New Left groups and the Catholic Worker Movement.
 Others, such as Stephen Spiro, opposed the war based on the just war theory.

 In 1965, the movement began to gain national prominence.
 Provocative actions by police and protesters turned anti-war demonstrations in Chicago at the 1968 Democratic National Convention into a riot.
 News reports of American military abuses such as the 1968 My Lai massacre brought attention (and support) to the anti-war movement, which continued to expand for the duration of the conflict.

 High-profile opposition to the Vietnam war turned to street protests in an effort to turn U.S. political opinion against the war.
 The protests gained momentum from the civil rights movement, which had organized to oppose segregation laws.
 They were fueled by a growing network of underground newspapers and large rock festivals, such as Woodstock.
 Opposition to the war moved from college campuses to middle-class suburbs, government institutions, and labor unions.

 Europe in 1980s

 A very large peace movement emerged in East and West Europe in the 1980s, primarily in opposition to American plans to fight the Cold War by stationing nuclear missiles in Europe.
 Moscow supported the movement behind the scenes, but did not control it.
 However, communist-sponsored peace movements in Eastern Europe metamorphosed into genuine peace movements calling not only for détente, but for democracy.
 According to Hania Fedorowicz, they played an important role in East Germany and other countries in resurrecting civil society, and helped instigate the successful 1989 peaceful revolutions in Eastern Europe.

 Peace movements by country

+Australia

+The first significant peace organisations emerged in 1899 after Australia sent troops to help the United Kingdom fight the Boer War in South Africa.
+The Melbourne Peace and Humanity Society (PHS) was founded in 1900, followed by the Anti-War League (AWL) in New South Wales in 1902.
+The Melbourne Peace Society (MPS) was established in 1905, with similar groups forming in other cities.
+Women played important roles, though mostly in organisational rather than leadership capacities.
+Notable early female leaders included Rose Scott and Marian Harwood.